If you’re here, chances are you want to know what are all the different types of cameras available today. If that’s the case this article is for you.

 Compact Digital Cameras

-Compact cameras are very handy and also durable, they can last longer than your imagination.
+Being so small and not having interchangeable lenses, point-and-shoot cameras are also durable.
+They can last longer than your imagination.
 They are perfect for photography lovers who want to click high-resolution pictures no matter where they go.

 Bridge cameras are for those who want something more than a point-and-shoot camera but aren’t ready yet for a DSLR or Mirrorless camera.